petrveprek/obircs/README.md

 - `TRACE` ... code file and line trace message

 Above, following each verbosity value, is its intended usage.

+If you don't specify  verbosity, then `TRACE` will be used as the default verbosity.

 The maximum number of arguments following the format is **limited** by *scribo* to twenty (20).